EcoBiomics-Zoobiome/COI_RDP_pipeline/README.md

 ### Batch renaming of files

-Note that this is Perl-rename not linux rename that is available at https://github.com/subogero/rename.
-I prefer the perl implementation so that you can easily use regular expressions.
+Note that I am using Perl-rename (Gergely, 2018) that is available at https://github.com/subogero/rename not linux rename.
+I prefer the Perl implementation so that you can easily use regular expressions.
 I first run the command with the -n flag so you can review the changes without making any actual changes.
 If you're happy with the results, re-run without the -n flag.

 ```linux
 rename -n 's/PATTERN/NEW PATTERN/g' *.gz